For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 A primer is a substance used a preparatory coat.
 In this case, for the canvas that is your face.
 However, just like the beauty industry is saturated with tons of different moisturizers, you guessed it, there are just as many primers.

-What should I consider when choosing a primer?
+What should I look for when choosing a primer?

-Makeup artist Katie Mellinger explains that if you’re using a silicone-based foundation, then you should use a silicone-based primer and vice versa.
+If you’re using a silicone-based foundation, then you should look for a silicone-based primer and vice versa, according to makeup artist Katie Mellinger.
 Same goes if your foundation is water based.
 “Usually a thicker, silicone-based primer is a better choice for full coverage looks as it helps to smooth out the skin’s texture, while a lighter and more fluid primer is better for more natural, sheer, or glowy makeup looks,” says makeup artist Jaleesa Jaikaran.

 So don’t skip over reading the ingredients!
 We’ve all gone through finishing a perfect makeup look only for it to be ruined the second you place your phone on your cheek.